-What causes PSA levels to increase after prostate removal due to prostate gland enlargement (benign prostatic hyperplasia)?
+What causes PSA levels to increase after partial prostate removal due to prostate gland enlargement (benign prostatic hyperplasia)?

-Prostate tissue normally releases small amounts of PSA into your blood.
+Prostate tissue typically releases small amounts of PSA into your blood.
 When the prostate grows, PSA levels increase.
 When the entire prostate is removed, PSA levels fall close to zero.
 Most procedures used to treat an enlarged prostate remove only part of the prostate, which partially decreases PSA levels.

 - Prostate cancer.
 Prostate cancer cells in remaining prostate tissue or in other parts of your body can release PSA.